ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 to provide a means of isolating applications from each other and controlling their access to system resources.
 Isolated applications run in restricted environments called *containers*.
-A container includes the application and all dependencies so that it can be deployed as self-contained unit.
+A container includes the application and all dependencies so that it can be deployed as a self-contained unit.

 ClarityNLP can be deployed as a set of Docker containers.
 The secure OAuth2-based server configuration assumes this deployment mechanism.
 You can